-ECE \$420 Developing Literacy in the Early Years
+ECE S420 Developing Literacy in the Early Years

-Developmentally appropriate procedures for facilitating young children's explorations of reading and writing.
+Developmentally appropriate and research-based procedures for facilitating young children's explorations of emergent reading and writing.
 Integrating written language experiences with oral language development.
-25 hours lab required.
+This course entails a number of activities that may include observation and fieldwork with young children.